 There are non-aquatic reasons we went with ceramics too.
 One you’ll appreciate is heat conductivity.
 Ceramics are much more resistant to heat than steel, so when the trimmer works its impressive 6,000 RPMs for a hot minute, that heat won’t pour through the blade and into your skin.
 The original Lawn Mower wasn’t a burning hazard, but it could create a little discomfort for some of you sensitive types around the nuts and the anus.
 The new blades mitigate that nicely.

 Above all else, safety is the absolute consideration for trimmer design.
-Some of that goes into the waterproofing, shock resistance and vibration dampening technologies.
+Some of that goes into the water resistance, shock resistance, and vibration dampening technologies.
 A whole lot more goes into making the blades safe.
 This is one area where making them from ceramics instead of steel has no impact.
 A sharp blade is a sharp blade.

-But, the new modules improve on the already impressive safety design of the Lawn Mower.
+But, the new modules improve on the already impressive safety design of The Lawn Mower.
 These modules have smaller teeth (which have a harder time grabbing skin but an easier time cutting hair), and they are built on a flexible platform.
-When you inevitably push the teeth into your skin for a close trim, you don’t have to worry about nicks and cuts.
+When you inevitably push the teeth into your skin for a close trim, your chance of getting nicks and cuts is reduced.
 We possibly put more effort into this aspect of design than any other.
 We wanted the 2.0 to be the safest body trimmer yet, and we’re proud to have succeeded.
 The fact that this safety is achieved with an affordable, replacement module is all the more impressive -- if we say so ourselves.